Public Service Act 2020

 You could also call this:

-In this context, departments include not just government ministries, but also the New Zealand Police and the New Zealand Defence Force.
-If the Governor-General makes an order under this section, it is considered secondary legislation, which has its own publication requirements, as outlined in Part 3 of the Legislation Act 2019.
+In this context, departments refers to government departments, agencies, the New Zealand Police, and the New Zealand Defence Force, as mentioned in section 32 and this section.
+An order made under this section is considered secondary legislation, and you can find out more about publication requirements in Part 3 of the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.